timescale/docs/api/interpolated_integral.md

 ) RETURNS DOUBLE PRECISION
 ```

-A function to compute a time-weighted integral over the interval, defined as `start`
+Compute a time-weighted integral over the interval, defined as `start`
 plus `interval`, given a `prev` and `next` time-weight summary from which to
 compute the boundary points.
 This is intended to allow a precise time-weighted
 integral over intervals even when the points representing the intervals are grouped